AdobeDocs/commerce-webapi/src/pages/rest/modules/inventory/bulk-inventory.md

 Bulk transfer allows you to specify multiple products, the origin source from which to transfer inventory, and the destination source to receive quantities.
 The bulk transfer process moves all product inventory from the origin source.
 Use [bulk partial transfer](#bulk-partial-transfer) to transfer specific quantities of one or more products.

- Unlike an unassign source action, Magento also retains product data by moving the status (in stock/out of stock), and the Notify Quantity from one source to another.
+ Unlike an unassign source action, Commerce also retains product data by moving the status (in stock/out of stock), and the Notify Quantity from one source to another.
 If the origin and destination sources are in different stocks, performing a bulk transfer affects the aggregated Salable Quantity and reservations for in-progress orders.

 **Parameters:**